 It is important to engage a Plumber who is certified and qualified to deal with the tasks outlined above, especially with volatile elements such as gas.

 A qualified Plumber will also use their knowledge and experience to offer customers a range of options and products.
 For instance, hot water generation may constitute up to 25% of electricity usage in the average household.

-Sean and Tania at the family-owned Gold Coast Plumbing Services offer the latest technologies and environmentally friendly hot water systems using electricity, gas or solar-powered systems for commercial and domestic use.
+Shane at the family-owned Gold Coast Plumbing business offer the latest technologies and environmentally friendly hot water systems using electricity, gas or solar-powered systems for commercial and domestic use.